Military Science (Air Force ROTC)

 Courses

-AES 411: National Security Affairs/Preparation for Active Duty I
+AES 411: National Security and Preparation for Active-Duty I

-AES 412: National Security Affairs/Preparation for Active Duty, II
+AES 412: National Security and Preparation for Active-Duty II